djorlando24/pyLabDataLogger/README.md

 ## Soon to be supported hardware

-- more I2C bus devices (ie time of flight sensors)
+- more I2C bus devices on the Raspberry Pi
 - PicoScope headless oscilloscopes
 - NI-VISA devices, such as
     - NI USB DAQ boards ie 6212-series